Back to drug information

 Keep out of the reach of children.

-Store at between 20 and 25 degrees C (68 and 77 degrees F).
-Protect from light and keep in the blister card inside the original box until you are ready to take it.
+Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store bottle right side up.
+Protect from light.
 Throw away any unused medicine after the expiration date.